seasonSH/Probabilistic-Face-Embeddings/README.md

     python eval_ijb.py --model_dir /path/to/your/model/directory \
     --dataset_path data/ijba_mtcnncaffe_aligned
     ```
 + Note that in the original paper, I used Matlab to normalize the images, but this demo uses pure python implementation.
 So the performance could slightly different because of alignment.
-To use Matlab alignment code, you can check ```align/face_align_demo.m```.

 ### Visualization of Uncertainty
 TODO